LakeinLove/Mage-The-Awakening/Mage Society/Orders/Guardians of the Veil.md

 ### The Hieromagus will fulfil the Diamond Wheel

-Many souls have similar features; by cultivating them, mages work towards the creation of the Hieromagus, who will heal the [[Abyss]], restore utopia, and judge the Order for the evils made in the protection of magic.
+Many souls have similar features; by cultivating them, mages work towards the creation of the Hieromagus, who will heal [[The Abyss]], restore utopia, and judge the Order for the evils made in the protection of magic.
 Her soul shall be an indestructible bridge between Above and Below, perfect and free of [[Paradox]].\
 She will come not from the Order but from without.
 There have been a number of false Hieromagi throughout history, and other Orders are aware that a messianic, deeply eschatological faction holds some purchase over the Guardians, if not the specifics.

 ## Origins